 CETaL hosts the annual Fall Instructor Retreat, a free half-day event designed to jumpstart the school year by offering stimulating professional development and networking for ALL instructors (full-time faculty, part-time faculty, and graduate student instructors) on important topics in teaching and learning.
 Materials from recent retreats are posted on the CETaL website.
-The next retreat is currently scheduled for 11:30 AM-4:00 PM on Thursday, August 20, 2016 (Lunch will be served).
-Register today by clicking on the image below!
+The retreat took place at 11:30 AM-4:00 PM on Thursday, August 18, 2016 at the El Paso Natural Gas Conference Center (with free lunch!).

 Parallel Workshop #1: Cultivating and Maintaining Civility in the Classroom

 How can one transform a tense classroom discussion or moment into a positive learning experience?
 We'll explore what can be done in advance to make a difficult discussion productive and practice effective strategies for handling hot moments that are unplanned.
 Further, we'll reflect upon what we can do with students to assess and build upon the experience. (see pieces by Souza and others HERE; also, see RESOURCES).

 Steve T. Varela, The University of Texas at El Paso